Home Staging Tips for Selling Your House

 It’s in the details here right?
 Well, realtors like to photograph and show a home with the lights on.
 Keep this in mind and make sure all the lightbulbs match (it always sticks out if one is an old school random bulb and the rest are pretty edison bulbs).

 And while you’re at it make sure they are WARM WHITE.
-For the love, please do not use daylight or cool bulbs – they cast a harsh bluish tone on everything.
-It feels like a hospital.
+For the love, avoid daylight or cool bulbs – they cast a harsh bluish tone on everything.
+It feels like a hospital and that’s probably not the vibe you’re doing for.

 9. Spend a Bit of Money